pikatchu/closedsource/book/0016-the_challenge.md

 Jenny gave him a flat stare.
 “You expect me to believe that?”

-Leo didn’t know what to say.
+Leo didn't know what to say.

 Because, honestly?

-He wasn’t sure what had just happened either.
+He wasn't sure what had just happened either.